hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/library.rst

 ===================

 The Parts Libraries can be located wherever you want them on your system.
-The location of your file, a normal Blender blend file, is set in the PDT Add-on Preference (User Preferences => Add-ons Tab):
+The location of your file, a normal Blender blend file, is set in the PDT Add-on Preference (:menuselection:`Preferences --> Add-ons`):

 .. figure:: /images/addons_pdt_library_4.png
    :width: 450px